jayme-github/steamweb/README.md

 # r is a requests.Response object
 ```

-The subclass `SteamWebBrowserTk` provides inherits from `SteamWebBrowserCfg` (so it has configfile support too) and provides a simple Tkinter UI for presenting captcha images to the user.
+The subclass `SteamWebBrowserTk` inherits from `SteamWebBrowserCfg` (so it has configfile support too) and provides a simple Tkinter UI for presenting captcha images to the user.